 Be aware that the PU coated nylon construction is subject to breakdown over use and will eventually fail.

 All PU coated garments will do this and you can only reasonably expect them to last a couple seasons’ heavy use before you’ll need a new garment.
-The good thing is, they’re affordable and replaceable.The Marmot Precip might be the best backpacking rain jacket on the market.
+The good thing is, they’re affordable and replaceable.The Marmot Precip is in my opinion the best packable rain jacket on the market.

 Click here for the Women’s Marmot Precip.